arebimohammed/Adult-Cencus-End-to-End-Machine-Learning-Project/README.md

 │
 ├── predict.py                <- This is the Python script that loads the saved model and preprocessing transformer, creates the BentoML service and serves the API to finally make the prediction and return it
 │
+├── requirements.txt          <- This is a text file for the dependencies for the Streamlit App.
+NOT THE MODEL DEPLOYMENT!
+│
 └── streamlit_app.py          <- This is the Python script that creates the streamlit which calls the model API, which is deployed on an Azure Container Instance and finally previews the final prediction in a user-friendly way
 ```